-3) Consent Agenda
+8) Consent Agenda

 - a.
-Approval of TCC Meeting Minutes- May 17, 2023 - b.
+Approval of Board Meeting Minutes from May 31, 2023 - b.
 Resolution requesting Administrative Modifications to the 2020-2029 and 2024-2033 State/MPO Transportation Improvement Programs for Public Transportation Projects - c.
 Resolution requesting Amendments to the 2020-2029 and 2024-2033 State/MPO Transportation Improvement Programs for Public Transportation Projects - d.
 Resolution approving 2020-2029 STIP/MPO Administrative Modifications #23-3 - e.
-Opening of the 30-day Public Comment Period for 2020-2029 STIP/MPO Amendment #23-4 f.
+Opening of the 30-day Public Comment Period for 2020-2029 STIP/MPO Amendment #23-4 - f.
 Opening of the 30-day public comment period for the 2024-2033 State/Metropolitan Planning Organization Transportation Improvement Programs

-Ms. Cox made a motion to approve the Consent Agenda as presented, and to forward the items to the MPO Board for consideration.
-Mr. LaCoe seconded the motion, which carried unanimously by roll call vote as follows:
+Vice Chairman Waddell made a motion to approve the Consent Agenda as presented, seconded by Mr. Williams, and the motion carried unanimously by roll call vote as follows: